-The first time you use a printer, you need to click Connect.
+The first time you use a printer, click Connect.
 You might be asked to install the driver for this printer.
 After the driver is installed, the printer status changes to Available.

-Note: Some USB printers (for example: HP and Lexmark printer) request that Do not connect the USB cable until you are prompted by the installation software in their installation.
+Note: Some USB printers (for example: HP and Lexmark printer) request that you do not connect the USB cable until you are prompted by the installation software in their installation.